rpmuller/ePubs/WP1.md

 [^47]: Cf. _Acts_, V, 29.

-I have something more to say, at which you may be inclined to cry cnit; but I believe that to hear me will be good for you, and therefore I beg that you will not cry out.
+I have something more to say, at which you may be inclined to cry out; but I believe that to hear me will be good for you, and therefore I beg that you will not cry out.
 I would have you know, that if you kill such a one as I am, you will injure yourselves more than you will injure me.
 Nothing will injure me, not Meletus nor yet Anytus they cannot, for a bad man is not permitted to injure a belter than himself.
-I do not deny that Anytus may perhaps kill him, or drive him into exile, or deprive him of civil rights; and he may imagine, and others may imagine, that he is intlicting a great injury upon him: but there I do not agree.
+I do not deny that Anytus may perhaps kill him, or drive him into exile, or deprive him of civil rights; and he may imagine, and others may imagine, that he is inflicting a great injury upon him: but there I do not agree.
 For the evil of doing as he is doing the evil of unjustly taking away the life of another is greater far.